pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 919 A Little Sad

+In this day I was feel strange, I get up at 8:00 am this is late for me, always I get up at 6-7 am and start the day make some code, study, watch code videos, etc. but in this day I was felt without best wishes.

 ##### Day 918 Exploring The JVM Machine

-Today I build a basic API with Scala, I was have curious about this language, my first impresions are good Scala is a good programming language and the Fuctional Paradigm is interesting.
+Today I build a basic API with Scala, I was had curious about this language, my first impressions are good Scala is a good programming language and the Functional Paradigm is interesting.

 ##### Day 917 Working With External API